0xPolygonHermez/zkevm-node/docs/production-setup.md

 For more details about Block Scout, check it here: <https://docs.blockscout.com/>

-Block Scout requires access to the `zkEVM-Node` instance to have access to the network via the JSON RPC Server and a dedicated Postgres Instance in order to save its own data.
+Block Scout requires access to its own `zkEVM-Node` RPC-only instance to have access to the network via the JSON RPC Server and a dedicated Postgres Instance in order to save its own data.

-We recommend you use a dedicated machine for the Explorer.

-Create a file called `docker-compose.yml` inside of the `zkevm-node` directory.

 > Feel free to customize the environment variables to set the user, password and
 > database for the Explore Postgres instance, but make sure to also update the url to connect
 > to the DB in the Explorer environment variable called DATABASE_URL
-> Remember to set the environment variable ETHEREUM_JSONRPC_HTTP_URL with the `zkEVM-Node` IP and PORT

 ```yaml
 version: '3'